 However, machine captioning is not accurate enough to meet accessibility standards, so you should then edit those captions for accuracy.
 See Kaltura (Captioning) – Editing Captions from the UW System KnowledgeBase for directions on how to edit your videos through Kaltura.

 Formal Videos to be Included in Course Content

-If your video will be used every semester, ask your instructional designer to order manual captions for your videos.
-Your video will be captioned by a human at a 99 percent accuracy rate.
+If your video will be used every semester and included in the course content, talk with your instructional designer first.
+They should be aware of whenever something is included in the formal course content, and they will also order manual captions for your videos.
+Your video will be captioned by a skilled human at a 99 percent accuracy rate.